viniciusgerevini/clyde-js/LANGUAGE.md

 // Get value of variables set in the dialogue dialogue.getVariable(name);

+// Set external variable to be used by the dialogue
+// External variables can be accessed using the `@` prefix and
+// are not included in the save object, so they are not persisted between runs. dialogue.setExternalVariable(name, value);

+// Get value of external variables set in the dialogue dialogue.getExternalVariable(name);

 // Load a dictionary with translations.
 // when returning a line with line id defined, it looks first in this object
 // for translation before returning the value.
 Useful for localisation.